-Luckily, I got my mom hooked on my obsession with Country Chic Paint after she saw my fabulous desk makeover, and we used the same paint for her foyer table.
+Luckily, I got my mom hooked on my obsession with clay paint after she saw my fabulous desk makeover, and we used the same paint for her foyer table.
 It was the project that started the entire foyer makeover.

 Yes!
 I just love when projects do that!